Sunbeamstress/Blackbirds/README.md

 Blackbirds is a synthwave fantasy RPI MUD, an unholy marriage of high-tech 1980s kitsch with swords and sorcery.
 It's Patrick Nagel meets Gary Gygax.
 Taking place in the post-post-apocalyptic world of Ninesilver, players vie for control over Brillante, the crucible of modern civilization.
 It may not make complete sense unless you're a little genre savvy, but rest assured the setting is as unique as can be.

-## Discord

-You can join the official Blackbirds Discord at https://discord.gg/YrzGjMf.
-Not that there's much to see, but I don't mind you chatting with us!

 ## Reading Material

 - [Design Document](https://github.com/Earthcrusher/Blackbirds/blob/dev/Design%20Document.md).